EDAS 646 School-Community Relations

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 School administrators and prospective school administrators who aspire to be adequately prepared in the development of effective school-community relations will find this course helpful.
 This course meets licensure standards mandated by the Commonwealth of Virginia.
-A student qualifying for admission into the Educational Administration Graduate Program at Liberty University should consider this course as one of the required courses in this program.
+A candidate qualifying for admission into the Educational Administration Graduate Program at Liberty University should consider this course as one of the required courses in this program.

-Textbook readings and journal articles
+Textbook readings and lecture presentations

 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.
+After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions (3)